 You will be placed in a Stream of Study based on the undergraduate degree you have chosen.

-Currently, there are three streams: Science & Engineering, Business & Finance or Culture & Communication.
+Currently, there are three streams: Science & Engineering, Business & Finance or Arts & Communication.

 You will study two main themes in Biology.
 Evolution of Life prepares you for a wide range of courses including zoology, marine studies, plant science, geography, environmental studies, agricultural studies, nursing and pharmacy.
 Environmental Studies gives you the opportunity to focus on ecosystem ecology, biodiversity and conservation in a uniquely Tasmanian environment.